 Brand position on the other hand is an outcome of the perception of the target segment customers.
 It is brand's subjective or perceived attributes in relation to competing brands in the market.
-Let us take an certain composition that reduces the congestion and helps during cold and cough.
+Let us take an example of Vicks Action 500.
+If you look at its product position, it's an anti-cold treatment, which has certain composition that reduces the congestion and helps during cold and cough.